 Here at Kingshurst, we aim to develop a set of skills, knowledge and understanding in our geography curriculum, through children actively taking part in their learning through purposeful, relevant and hands on opportunities, experiences and exposure to the wider world and by bringing these experiences into the classroom.
 The curriculum starts with the children’s prior knowledge and experiences and builds on that through enquiry led learning.
 The content of lessons reflects the children's own interests in order to develop a love of learning about the world around them.

 Geographical work undertaken within the school has been carefully organised to provide breadth and depth of knowledge and understanding as well as developing skills.
-The development throughout the two key stages builds on children’s previous work.
+The development throughout each phase builds on children’s previous work.